 What is post-streptococcal glomerulonephritis?

 Post-streptococcal glomerulonephritis (PSGN) is an inflammation of your child's kidneys.
-It can prevent your child's kidneys from filtering waste and extra fluid.
+It can prevent your child's kidneys from getting rid of waste and extra fluid.
 This can lead to high blood pressure and become harmful to your child.
 PSGN usually follows a streptococcal infection such as strep throat or impetigo.
-PSGN is common in children 5 to 12 years old.
+PSGN is common in children 5 to 12 years of age.